PurposeOluwadahunsi/Car-Price-Predictions/README.md

 1. Install requirements: `pip install -r requirements.txt`
 2. Open the notebook: `jupyter notebook Purpose_Car_Price_Prediction.ipynb`
 3. Run all cells to reproduce results

+Note: The original dataset is large and has not been included here.
+For demonstration, a sample dataset (sample_dataset.csv) is provided.
+The code works the same way with the full dataset.